Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

-GRL is developed based on JRL which also adopt the RNN model to predict the human attributes in a sequential manner.
+GRL is developed based on JRL which also adopts the RNN model to predict the human attributes in a sequential manner.
 Different from JRL, GRL is formulated to recognize human attributes by group step by step to pay attention to both intra-group and inter-group relationships.
-As shown in Fig. \ref{DeepAlgorithms-GRL} (1), the author divide the whole attribute list into many groups because the attributes in intra-group are mutual exclusive and have relations between inter-group.
+As shown in Fig. \ref{DeepAlgorithms-GRL} (1), the author divides the whole attribute list into many groups because the attributes in the intra-group are mutually exclusive and have relations between inter-group.
 For example, \emph{BoldHair} and \emph{BlackHair} cannot occur on the same person image, but they are both related to the head-shoulder region of a person and can be in the same group to be recognized together.
-It is an end-to-end single model algorithm with no need for preprocessing and it also exploit more latent intra-group and inter-group dependency among grouped pedestrian attributes.
+It is an end-to-end single model algorithm with no need for preprocessing and it also exploits more latent intra-group and inter-group dependency among grouped pedestrian attributes.
 The overall algorithm can be found in Fig. \ref{DeepAlgorithms-GRL} (2).

-As shown in Fig. \ref{DeepAlgorithms-GRL} (2), given the human image, they first detect the key points and locate the head, upper body and lower body regions using body region generation module.
-They extract the whole image features with Inception-v3 network and obtain the local part features using ROI average pooling operation.
-It is worthy to note that all attributes in the same group share the same fully connected feature.
+As shown in Fig. \ref{DeepAlgorithms-GRL} (2), given the human image, they first detect the key points and locate the head, upper body, and lower body regions using the body region generation module.
+They extract the whole image features with the Inception-v3 network and obtain the local part features using ROI average pooling operation.
+It is worth noting that all attributes in the same group share the same fully connected feature.
 Given the global and local features, they adopt LSTM to model the spatial and semantic correlations in attribute groups.
-The output of each LSTM unit is then feeded into fully connected layer and a prediction vector can be obtained.
+The output of each LSTM unit is then fed into a fully connected layer and a prediction vector can be obtained.
 This vector has the same dimension as the number of attributes in the relevant group.
-They also use a batch normalize layer to balance the positive and negative outputs of this network.
+They also use a batch normalized layer to balance the positive and negative outputs of this network.